loda-lang/loda-programs/programs/oeis/list3.md

 * [A310518](http://oeis.org/A310518) ([L27 program](310/A310518.asm)): Coordination sequence Gal.3.21.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A310521](http://oeis.org/A310521) ([L35 program](310/A310521.asm)): Coordination sequence Gal.5.133.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A310525](http://oeis.org/A310525) ([L25 program](310/A310525.asm)): Coordination sequence Gal.4.74.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A310529](http://oeis.org/A310529) ([L72 program](310/A310529.asm)): Coordination sequence Gal.4.75.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A310530](http://oeis.org/A310530) ([L72 program](310/A310530.asm)): Coordination sequence Gal.5.134.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A310531](http://oeis.org/A310531) ([L72 program](310/A310531.asm)): Coordination sequence Gal.5.135.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A310532](http://oeis.org/A310532) ([L72 program](310/A310532.asm)): Coordination sequence Gal.6.333.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A310533](http://oeis.org/A310533) ([L72 program](310/A310533.asm)): Coordination sequence Gal.6.334.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A310564](http://oeis.org/A310564) ([L15 program](310/A310564.asm)): Coordination sequence Gal.3.23.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A310565](http://oeis.org/A310565) ([L12 program](310/A310565.asm)): Coordination sequence Gal.4.82.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A311225](http://oeis.org/A311225) ([L13 program](311/A311225.asm)): Coordination sequence Gal.6.216.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A311289](http://oeis.org/A311289) ([L75 program](311/A311289.asm)): Coordination sequence Gal.5.107.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A311312](http://oeis.org/A311312) ([L18 program](311/A311312.asm)): Coordination sequence Gal.6.118.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A311344](http://oeis.org/A311344) ([L26 program](311/A311344.asm)): Coordination sequence Gal.5.95.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A311426](http://oeis.org/A311426) ([L28 program](311/A311426.asm)): Coordination sequence Gal.6.115.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.